 Thanksgiving is a word packed with emotion, memories, and anticipation.
 Giving thanks involves both thankfulness and blessing, but what do they mean?
-Find out how you can be thankful and bless the Lord today!
+Find out how you can focus on things to be grateful for and how you can bless the Lord today!

 Let’s begin with what the Bible has to say on this topic, here are two examples:

 The meaning of the word thankful gives us a clue!
 One word often translated for thankful or to give thanks is the word yadah.